Remik1r3n/OpenYaHeiTerminator_ReplacerBatch/README.md

 ## Open YaHei Terminator Project - Batch replacer

-This is the replacer for Microsoft YaHei, if you already had a patched font that ready to replace.
+This is a replace tool for Microsoft YaHei if you already have a patched font ready to be replaced into your system.

-The Administrator permission is required to replace.
+The replacement process requires administrator privileges.

-You don't need a Windows PE or something to use this script, but you may have to log out for 2 times.
+You don't need Windows PE or other tools to use this script, but you may need to log out 2 times.

-Still in development, may containing unknown bugs. use it as your own risk!
+Still in development and may contain unknown bugs.
+Use it at your own risk!

 ## Thanks
 This project is based on https://github.com/Moeologist/font-hack.